YANRUI121/HDMIL/README.md

 If you have any questions, please contact Rui Yan at yanrui666666@gmail.com.

 If you find our work useful in your research, please consider citing our paper at:

-'Yan R, Shen Y, Zhang X, et al. Histopathological bladder cancer gene mutation prediction with hierarchical deep multiple-instance learning[J].
-Medical Image Analysis, 2023, 87: 102824.'
+Yan R, Shen Y, Zhang X, et al. Histopathological bladder cancer gene mutation prediction with hierarchical deep multiple-instance learning[J].
+Medical Image Analysis, 2023, 87: 102824.